bmaupin/ansible-tcserver/README.md

     - `cluster_node_prefix`: The cluster node name prefix.
 A numerical suffix will be appended that will be unique for each server in the play.
 If this is not provided, clustering will not be configured.
     - `port_ajp_http`: The AJP HTTP port.
 If `port_ajp_https` is provided but not `port_ajp_http`, tc Server will use port 8009 by default.
 If neither is provided, AJP will not be configured.
     - `port_ajp_https`: The AJP HTTPS port.
 This can be set to the same value as `port_https` if desired.
 If `port_ajp_http` is provided but not `port_ajp_https`, tc Server will use port 8443 by default.
 If neither is provided, AJP will not be configured.
     - `port_http`: The HTTP port.
-If this isn't provided, an HTTP connector will not be created.
-If neither `port_http` nor `port_https` is provided, tc Server will configure an HTTP connector with the default port of 8080.
+If `port_https` is provided but not `port_http`, an HTTP connector will not be created.
+If neither is provided, tc Server will configure an HTTP connector with the default port of 8080.
     - `port_https`: The HTTPS port.
 If this isn't provided, an HTTPS connector will not be created.
     - `port_jmx`: The JMX port.
 If this isn't provided, tc Server will use port 6969 by default.
     - `tomcat_major_version:`: The Tomcat major version, either 7 or 8.
 If this isn't provided, tc Server will use version 8 by default.